In it for the long haul.

 - Coordinates collective bargaining, contract administration and grievance resolution nationwide for the elevator industry.

-- Manages patent applications for major corporations in the United States and Asia, and regularly secures trademark registrations worldwide.
+- Manages patent applications for major corporations in the United States and Asia, and our trademark lawyers regularly secure trademark registrations worldwide.

 - Performs due diligence and database management for multiple site acquisitions (particularly involving wireless-communications infrastructure) and for storing, indexing and retrieving high-volume documentation.